phaserjs/phaser/README.md

 * PIXI.DisplayObject.updateTransform has a new optional parameter `parent`.
 If the DisplayObject doesn't have a parent (i.e. it isn't on the display list yet) then in the past `updateTransform` would fail.
 This meant you couldn't do things like scale or rotate a Sprite and then draw it to a RenderTexture or BitmapData, as calls to updateTransform would be ignored.
 The new checks now look to see if the `parent` parameter is set.
 If so this takes priority over the actual parent and is used to modify the transform (note that it **doesn't** reparent the DisplayObject, it merely uses it for the transform.)
 If there is no parent (explicitly or via the parameter) then it falls back to use Phaser.World as the parent.
 If it can't reach that then no transform takes place.
 * If Phaser.Sound.noAudio has been set then Phaser.Loader will not load any audio files.
 No errors are thrown, but all calls to Loader.audio and Loader.audiosprite are silently ignored. `noAudio` can be set either via the `PhaserGlobal` global var or is set if the device your game is running on has no audio playback support.
 * Files can now be added to the Loader with an absolute URL even if you have a Loader.baseURL set.
 In previous versions the baseURL would still be prepended to the file URL, but the Loader now checks if the a file URL begins with `http` or `//` and skips prepending the baseURL to it.
+* Phaser.StateManager would incorrectly call `loadUpdate` and `loadRender` while the game was paused or if the State didn't have an `update` or `render` method defined, even after the loader was completed.
+Although this is a bug fix it's still an API change should you have been using the `loadUpdate/Render` calls in the old way.
+Also the StateManager no longer calls `preRender` unless the State `create` method has *finished*.
+If the State doesn't have a `create` method then `preRender` runs immediately.
+* Frame.uuid has been removed (was flagged as deprecated for several releases)

 ### New Features